Youth Conference 'Culture & Heritage in a Digital World'

 From digital to natural, and tangible to intangible – cultural heritage surrounds us every day, in our architecture, literature, history, music, art, food, film, museums, natural landscapes, monuments – and so much more!

 Young people have a huge role to play in the European Year of Cultural Heritage.
 As the heirs of cultural heritage, its future and preservation is in your hands!
-That’s why we’ll be offering a platform for you to share, discover and explore cultural heritage with your peers.
+That’s why we're offering a platform for you to share, discover and explore cultural heritage with your peers.

 What is the Youth Conference 'Culture & Heritage in a Digital World' about?